grinchenkoedu/local_cleanup/README.md

 * helps to find big files to clean-up disk and database;
 * auto-remove garbage files from the moodle files directory (configurable);
 * auto-remove courses backups (configurable).
+* auto-remove draft files (configurable).
+* clean-up cache and temporary files.

-The plugin tested on a real production Moodle system with lots of files and huge database.
+The plugin tested on the real production Moodle system with lots of files (~2Tb) and huge database (>5000k records).
+It's recommended to add additional indexes manually fot better performance.

 ## Requirements
 * PHP => 7.0